ccallawa/alyvix_server_doc/session_management.rst

 Session Management Settings
 ***************************

+Assuming you've already created test cases with Alyvix Editor, when you first use Alyvix Server you'll need to configure some basic settings.

 The session management settings are global parameters governing all Alyvix test case sessions run on a specific Alyvix Server (that is, a single IP address).
-They can be viewed and edited by going to the following endpoint in your browser:
+You can view or edit them by going to the following endpoint in a browser on your private network:

 .. table::
    :class: tablecell-endpoint